The Westlander: History

 In August 1994 the service was cut back to Charleville.

-The return service (3907) departed Cunnamulla at 09:00 arriving in Brisbane at lunchtime the next day.
+The return service (3907) departed Cunnamulla at 09:00 arriving in Brisbane at noon the next day.
 Even with the line speed from Cunnamulla being 30 km/h, the train was still preferred by many due to the lack of quality roads at the time.
 By 1957 freight wagons were also attached to the train, including louvred steel QRX and QLX-T wagons, and MPR refrigerated wagons.
 Up to 16 vehicles could make up the train.
-Passenger services beyond Charleville to Cunnamulla (3V02) and Quilpie (3Q22) were withdrawn in 1994.
+Passenger services beyond Charleville to Cunnamulla (3V02) and Quilpie (3Q02) were withdrawn in 1994.